 If you'll be spending Christmas in Bolivia, you'll notice that its traditions associated with this holiday are different than in many parts of the world.
 With its high population of Christians (76 percent are Roman Catholic and 17 percent are Protestant), Christmas is one of Bolivia's most important holidays.
 In addition to the church, the country's indigenous heritage remains influential on its Christmas traditions, many of which are unique in South America.

-Like in Venezuela, the most important time for this holiday is Christmas Eve when people go to the Misa del Gallo or mass of the rooster, which is affectionately called that because families often return very early in the morning or the time of the rooster.
+As in Venezuela, the most important time during the Christmas season is Christmas Eve.
+On this night, families attend Misa del Gallo, or "Mass of the Rooster," which is affectionately called that because they return home early in the morning simultaneous with the rooster's awakening.

-One of the unique traditions of Christmas in Bolivia involves not only bringing a small Baby Jesus to the church as an offering but also an offering that reflects their profession, so a cobbler may bring small shoes or a baker may bring a small loaf of bread.
+One of the unique traditions of Christmas in Bolivia is to bring two offerings to mass.
+One offering is a small baby Jesus figurine.
+The other offering reflects one's profession.
+For example, a cobbler may bring small shoes or a baker may bring a small loaf of bread.

 The holiday continues through to the Epiphany on January 6 when children receive gifts.
-The night before children will place their shoes outside their door and the Three Kings bring presents during the night, just as they did originally with Jesus.
+The night before Epiphany, children place their shoes outside their door and the Three Kings leave presents in the shoes during the night.

-With a strong indigenous population in Bolivia, this is also harvested time and is a celebration of Mother Earth, thanking her for the generosity in the past and hope for the future.
+Christmastime is also harvest time in Bolivia.
+With a strong indigenous population, Bolivians celebrate Mother Earth's bounty and thank her for the generosity of the past and hope for the future.

 Christmas Food in Bolivia

-The next morning it is tradition to drink hot chocolate and eat buñuelos pastries.
+It is accompanied by salad, fruit, and roast beef or pork.
+The next morning, it is tradition to drink hot chocolate and eat buñuelos pastries.